Thanks to #OKC for hosting my visit!

 If you think Oklahoma City is all cowboy boots and desert landscape, well, you’re partly right!
 People in OKC wear cowboy boots with everything, dresses, shorts, jeans and dress clothes.
 Oklahoma City is about as country music fashion as it gets.
 And, most of the year, OKC has a fairly desert-like appearance, but not in spring!
 It’s gloriously green in the spring.

-Now, if you’re like me and don’t much else about Oklahoma City, this article is for you!
+Now, if you’re like me and don’t much else about Oklahoma City, read on.
+I think you’ll be as surprised as I was!

 Get to know Oklahoma City!

-A city redefined.
-In recent years, the people of Oklahoma City have united with a common purpose to revitalize the city to make it a more attractive place to live.
+In recent years, Oklahoma City has committed to revitalizing the city to make it a more attractive place to live.
 Of course, those same changes make it a great place to vacation.
 I know — there’s no beach, no mountain and it’s not a BIG city!
-But it is a great place to vacation, so hear me out.
+But it is a great place to take the kids on vacation!

 - Bricktown.
 Once home to warehouses, Bricktown is THE SPOT for nightlife and entertainment in OKC.
 The area centers around Bricktown Canal, offering both wide pedestrian walkways and the Bricktown Water Taxi to navigate from one end to the other.
 Along the walkway enjoy restaurants, theaters, entertainment options for families, bars and baseball at the Chickasaw Bricktown Ballpark.